KivenChen/rayssh/readme.md

-# RaySSH: Command Ray nodes like a shell or submit jobs
+# RaySSH: Command your Ray nodes like a shell
 ## Features

 🖥️ **Interactive Shell**: Command Ray nodes with a familiar shell interface